ALA Energy Ferndale Terminal

 Strategically positioned on the Pacific Northwest Coast, our facility is supported by a highly skilled team dedicated to operating a safe and reliable energy export terminal and efficiently meeting rising energy demands.

-With respect and gratitude, we operate on the traditional, ancestral, and unceded lands of the Lummi Nation.
+With respect and gratitude, we operate on the traditional and ancestral lands and waterways of the Lummi Nation and Coast Salish peoples.
 We honor their ancestors and acknowledge the past, present, and future Lummi People as the original inhabitants and stewards of this area.

 Our operations at-a-glance